sendwithus/battlesnake/static/md/readme/1-location.md

 #### 6:00 PM - Tournament Group Stages Begin

-Tournament schedule and brackets will be announced during the BattleSnake event.
+Tournament schedule and divisions will be announced during the BattleSnake event.

 #### 7:30 PM - Prizes and Awards